BambusControl/eco-code-analyzer/README.md

 In this configuration:

-- `weights`: Adjust the importance of different categories in the overall eco-score.
+- `weights`: Adjust the importance of different categories in the overall eco-score:
+  - `energy_efficiency`: Efficiency of code execution and CPU usage
+  - `resource_usage`: Memory and resource management
+  - `io_efficiency`: File, network, and database operations
+  - `algorithm_efficiency`: Time and space complexity of algorithms
+  - `custom_rules`: User-defined rules for specific needs
 - `thresholds`: Set the levels at which warnings or suggestions are triggered.
 - `custom_rules`: Add your own rules or adjust the weight of existing ones.
 - `coefficients`: Configure the key assumptions used in environmental impact calculations: